Berkeley-CS195/sp23/content/about.md

 In order to receive a passing grade in CS 195, you must complete the objectives listed below:

- * Attend at least 8 lectures
+ * Attend at least 11 lectures
- * Complete at least 8 pre-lecture surveys.
+ * Complete at least 11 pre-lecture surveys.
  * Submit 3 essays and receive a passing peer review grade on all of them.
  * Provide peer reviews for 9 essays.
- * Attend 1 small-group discussion.

 In the event that you do not earn the required number of points, we will provide an opportunity to make up extra work, though you should not count on this.